 Application is found here: https://www.surveymonkey.com/r/3DeEDU2017

 Over the course of 4 days, two-person teacher teams will build their own 3D printers, capable of printing most of its own components, to take back to school for student use and reproduction.
 This is cutting edge technology delivered by the developers from 3D4EDU, research scientists from Michigan Tech and experts in the field.
-This is the equivalent of a college level course, teams will be working independently…facilitators are on hand to provide guidance and support rather than instruction.

 It is suggested that each team be made up of a science teacher and a career/technology or art educator, but the workshop is open to all K-12 teachers.
 Teacher teams will also participate in the development and design of curriculum and brainstorm potential STEM integration of the Athena printer.
 This is not an “entry” level workshop, participants should have working knowledge and abilities with hand tool assembly and be able to follow complex written directions and diagrams independently.
 If your only experience in assembly is IKEA furniture, you need a partner who is more mechanically inclined.